StackStorm/st2/docs/source/sensors.rst

 1. Place the sensor python file and yaml metadata in the 'default' pack in /opt/stackstorm/packs/default/sensors/.
-Alternatively, you can create a custom pack in /opt/stackstorm/packs/ with appropriate pack structure and place the sensor artifacts there.
+Alternatively, you can create a custom pack in /opt/stackstorm/packs/ with appropriate pack structure (see :doc:`/reference/packs`) and place the sensor artifacts there.

 2. Register the sensor by using the st2ctl tool.
 Look out for any errors in sensor registration.